New workforce entrants and tenured pros alike share one thing in common: Both feel stumped when it comes to resume writing.

-- General skills & qualities: result-oriented, analytical, creative thinker, great project manager, and a strong communicator.
+- Soft skills: result-oriented, analytical, creative thinker, great project manager, and a strong communicator.

 - Software: SAP ERP, QuickBooks, Advanced MS Excel user, Sage.

-- General skills & qualities: detail-oriented, analytical, efficient, ability to work under pressure.
+- Soft skills: detail-oriented, analytical, efficient, ability to work under pressure.

-- Software/tech skills: ZenDesk, LiveChat, CRM, Support Center, Microsoft 360 Office.
+- Software: ZenDesk, LiveChat, CRM, Support Center, Microsoft 360 Office.

-- General personal qualities: tenacity, solid communication skills, articulate, results-oriented.
+- Soft skills: Tenacity, solid communication skills, articulate, results-oriented.

 - Don’t over-stuff your application with keywords.
 Not every second word should be a keyword you have taken out of the job description or somewhere else.

-- Customize your resume to match every job listing.
-HRs have zero tolerance for generalized applications.
+- Customize your resume skills section to match every job listing.
+HRs have zero tolerance for generic applications.